 - Determine how much money you can use for debt payments.
 Make a monthly budget that includes your disability and other income, as well as your baseline expenses, such as rent, food and utilities.
 You may also have savings, things you could sell, or other asset you could use to bring down your balances.
 Don’t touch your retirement accounts or drain your emergency fund to pay off debts, however.
 Use a credit card payoff calculator to see how you could pay your balance down in different scenarios.

 - Pay your credit card debts if you can.
 When you list your debts and the assets you can use to pay them, you may find you can still pay them off, or at least keep paying the minimum amount.
-If that's the case, paying off your debts may be the best choice.
-By making payments as agreed, your credit score shouldn't be damaged, and you'll still be able to use your credit cards if necessary.
+If that’s the case, paying off your debts may be the best choice.
+By making payments as agreed, your credit score shouldn’t decrease.
+You’ll also still be able to use your credit cards if necessary.
 And you can focus your energy and resources on paying down debts instead of on trying to negotiate the balance.

 - Contact your credit card companies.
 You might be asking yourself “how can I get old credit card debt forgiven?”
 If you cannot keep up with your payments because of disability, call your bank and tell the service representative you need to talk to someone about a hardship plan.
 “Hardship” is an industry code word for your situation and will help you get to a person who can help you.
 If you participate in a credit card hardship plan, you will have to stop using your account.
 However, you may get a significantly lower interest rate, lower monthly minimum payments, or in some cases even a period of deferred payments or a credit against finance charges you paid in the past.
 You may need to prove to your credit card companies that you are disabled; for example, by providing copies of documentation from your employer and physician.
 Continue to communicate with your credit card companies whenever your financial or health situation changes significantly.

-- If your accounts may go to collections, be sure to keep disability and other protected income separate.
-By federal law, debt collectors can't garnishee your disability income and your Social Security benefits.
-However, if you mix your protected income with unprotected income, such as your spouse's wages, they may put a lien on the whole account, and your money may be garnished.
+- If your accounts go to collections, keep disability and other protected income separate.
+Disability income isn’t treated like ordinary income for the purposes of debt collection.
+That means that, by federal law, debt collectors usually can’t garnish your Social Security disability benefits for credit card debt.
+However, if you mix your protected income with unprotected income, such as your spouse’s wages, they may put a lien on the whole account, and your money may be garnished.
 Although you can appeal to a judge, you may not have access to your money in the meantime.

 - Get help.
 If you’re too ill to deal with your debts, you need a relative or other responsible person to help you sort them out.
 You can also get free credit counseling from a non-profit agency affiliated with the Financial Counseling Association of America.